 Chemical Paint Removers

 Ease of Use

 Chemical paint strippers are easy to use: apply, wait, scrape off paint.
 That’s it.
-There are some tips and tricks for success, which I cover in my paint stripping cheat sheet, but for the most part it’s not a difficult process.

 Even curves and corners aren’t too bad as long as the stripper was thickly applied.